Destiny (video game series): Setting

 Both games use settings on various planets, moons, and other features within the Solar System as the Guardians fight to defend the remnants of the Golden Age.
 Destiny featured maps across Earth's Russian Cosmodrome (and an area outside it called the Plaguelands), its Moon, Venus, and Mars, and also included player-versus-player maps set on Mars' moon Phobos and the planet Mercury.
 Destiny 2, prior to the Beyond Light expansion, included Earth's European Dead Zone (EDZ), its Moon, Mercury, Mars, the centaur Nessus, Jupiter's moon Io, and Saturn's moon Titan, as well as the Tangled Shore and Dreaming City, areas situated along the Reef, located in the System's asteroid belt.
 There was also a social space in the EDZ called The Farm.
-With Beyond Light, Bungie opted to create a Destiny Content Vault, placing Mercury, Mars, Io, Titan, and The Farm content within it to start, as a means to better manage the game's future expansions.
-Bungie does plan to revise vaulted content as the series progresses to re-introduce these into the game.
+With Beyond Light, Bungie opted to create a Destiny Content Vault (DCV), placing Mercury, Mars, Io, Titan, and The Farm content within it to start, as a means to better manage the game's future expansions.
+Bungie planned to revise vaulted content as the series progressed to re-introduce these into the game.
 Beyond Light also reintroduced Earth's Cosmodrome from Destiny as well as a new location, Jupiter's moon Europa, and a new social space called the H.E.L.M.
 (Hub for Emergency Maneuvers and Logistics).
-Another social space, Xûr's Treasure Hoard, which is located in an unknown realm of the Nine called Eternity, was added in Season 15 as part of the Bungie 30th Anniversary Pack.
+Another social space, Xûr's Treasure Hoard, located in an unknown realm of the Nine called Eternity, was added in Season 15 as part of the Bungie 30th Anniversary Pack.
 The Witch Queen added a fourth social space, the Enclave on Mars, as well as a new location, Savathûn's Throne World, within the Ascendant Realm above Mars.
-Upon release of The Witch Queen, the Tangled Shore was removed and placed in the content vault, but Bungie stated that following this, expansion content would no longer be vaulted, but seasonal content would still be removed upon release of each major expansion with some exceptions.
+Upon release of The Witch Queen, the Tangled Shore was removed and placed in the DCV, but Bungie stated that following this, expansion content would no longer be vaulted, but seasonal content would still be removed upon release of each major expansion with some exceptions.

 Lightfall added the secret technologically advanced city called Neomuna on Neptune.
-Simultaneously, The Farm social space returned in Season 20, Season of Defiance.
+Simultaneously, The Farm social space returned briefly in Season 20, Season of Defiance.
 A fifth social space, the Hall of Champions, was added in Season 23 as part of Into the Light, but was removed upon the release of The Final Shape.
-The Final Shape added a new location, the Pale Heart, located within the Traveler, with areas influenced by previous destinations explored throughout the history of the franchise—the first patrol destination that can be explored solo unless the player has a pre-made fireteam.
-The Edge of Fate will add a new location, Kepler, a planetoid affected by a singularity located within the Oort cloud at the edge of the Solar System and is home to the mysterious Aionian race and the Fallen House of Exile.
+The Final Shape added a new location, the Pale Heart, located within the Traveler, with areas influenced by previous destinations explored throughout the history of the franchise—this was also the first patrol destination that could be explored solo unless the player had a pre-made fireteam.
+The Edge of Fate added a new location, Kepler, a planetoid affected by a singularity located within the Oort cloud at the edge of the Solar System and is home to the mysterious Aionian race and the Fallen House of Exile.
+Renegades added a new social space on Mars, the Tharsis Cantina, home to various galactic crime syndicates and is inspired by Mos Eisley Cantina from Star Wars.
+It also added new missions on the destinations of Europa, Mars, and Venus, but in areas outside of the Vanguard's patrol called the Lawless Frontier.